ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/input.rst

 The next section of the :file:`input.py` file specifies which, if any, Seed Mechanisms should be used.
-If a seed mechanism is passed to RMG, every species and reaction present in the seed mechanism will be placed into the core, in addition to the species that are listed in the :ref:`List of species` section.
+If a seed mechanism is passed to RMG, every species and reaction present in the seed mechanism will be placed into the core, in addition to the species that are listed in the :ref:`species` section.

 For details of the kinetics libraries included with RMG that can be used as a seed mechanism, see :ref:`reactionlibraries`.